 Search Additional Pages

 Enable this option to define pages that you would like to search through that are not in the navigation menu.
 Each extra page to search is added by clicking on the ‘plus’ icon in the editor.
-Click on the empty field to choose which page to include in the Settings panel to the right of the editor.
-There is no limit to how many pages you add to the “Extra Pages” section.
+Click on the empty field to choose which page to include in the settings panel to the right of the editor.
+There is no limit to how many pages you can add.

 Note: Each added page needs to be apart of the same domain and website.